I aim to keep all the noses in this house clean – literally and figuratively. But I’ve been wondering lately, should I be doing more?

 While at work, sponsorship forms landed on my desk thick and fast.
 At first (and oddly at the time when I had the least money) I was eager to help out.
-In the end I became inundated with sponsorship requests from self obsessed morons who, as far I could see, were just trying to find a cheap way to climb mount Kilimanjaro.
+In the end, I became inundated with sponsorship requests from people who seemed to be finding a profile raising way to climb Mount Kilimanjaro.

 I’ve started to help out with projects in the area I live in, giving time rather than money.
 I can’t help everyone, but that shouldn’t stop me getting involved with something.
 I tend to volunteer for things that I have a vested interest in, such as education – while I once ridiculed the Kilimanjaro climbers for doing the very same thing, I think now that they were right to fulfil their dreams and help others.